lgiordani/cabook/manuscript/part_3_gaudi_a_helper_library_for_clean_architectures_in_python/chapter_03_pydemic_a_boardgame_implemented_with_gaudi.md

     ]
 ```

-(Note: dataclasses may be the official way to do this in the future, but for now they are available in Python 3.7 only).
+[^dataclasses]: dataclasses may be the official way to do this in the future, but for now they are available in Python 3.7 only.
 This shows however that `gaudi` tries to provide classes that can be replaced by custom solutions at any time.

 The test relies on a `pydemic/constants.py` file that shall contain the following code